USS Canberra (LCS-30)

 USS Canberra (LCS-30) is an Independence-class littoral combat ship of the United States Navy.
-She is the second US ship to be named Canberra, after the Australian cruiser HMAS Canberra, named after the Australian capital city and sunk during the Battle of Savo Island.
+She is the second US ship to be named Canberra, after the Australian cruiser HMAS Canberra, named after the Australian capital and sunk during the Battle of Savo Island.

 Construction and career

 Canberra was built in Mobile, Alabama by Austal USA.
 She was christened on 5 June 2021, with Australian Minister of Foreign Affairs, Marise Payne, serving as the ship's sponsor.
 Arthur Sinodinos, Australia's Ambassador to the United States was in attendance at the ceremony on behalf of Australia.

 The US Navy accepted delivery of the ship at Austal USA's facilities in Mobile on 21 December 2021.
-At this time it was scheduled to be commissioned in mid-2022.
-On 22 June 2022 Canberra arrived at San Diego Naval Base, its home port.
+At this time she was scheduled to be commissioned in mid-2022.
+On 22 June 2022 Canberra arrived at her home port of San Diego Naval Base.